Kyshman/dotfiles/README.md

 Included are my basic config files and a bin directory that I typically add to my `PATH` with various tools & utilities.

-This was inspired by a number of talks at Polyglot 2013, as well as the discussion at:
+This was inspired by the discussion at:

 <http://stackoverflow.com/questions/17082038/efficient-way-to-manage-a-git-repository-for-local-config-files>